Ali Sadikin

-Ali Sadikin (7 July 1926 – 20 May 2008), better known as Bang Ali, was an Indonesian politician who served as the fourth governor of Jakarta from 1966 until 1977.
+Ali Sadikin (7 July 1926 – 20 May 2008) was an Indonesian politician who served as the fourth governor of Jakarta from 1966 until 1977.
 Prior to becoming governor, he served as Minister of Transportation from 1963 until 1966 and Coordinating Minister for Marine Affairs from 1964 until 1966.
 He also served as Chairman of the Football Association of Indonesia from 1977 until 1981.
 Born to parents of ethnic-Sundanese descent, Ali attended the Semarang Shipping Science Polytechnic during the Japanese occupation period.
 During the Indonesian National Revolution, he joined the People's Security Agency Navy, the predecessor to the Indonesian Navy, and fought against the Dutch during Operation Product and Operation Kraai.
-Following the end of the national revolution, Ali remained in the navy and fought against the Permesta rebel movement in the late 1950's.
+Following the end of the national revolution, Ali remained in the navy and fought against the Permesta rebel movement in the late 1950s.

 In 1963, he was appointed Minister of Transportation by President Sukarno.
 A year later, he was appointed coordinating minister of the newly formed Coordinating Ministry for Maritime and Investments Affairs.
 On 28 April 1966, Ali was appointed governor of Jakarta, becoming the first governor in Indonesia to be sworn-in at the Merdeka Palace.
 As governor, Ali carried out the construction of Jakarta's infrastructure.
 He constructed the Ismail Marzuki Park, Ragunan Zoo, Ancol Dreamland, and a number of other infrastructure projects.
 Notably, Ali allowed the construction of night entertainment projects, as well allowing entertainment in the form of gambling in Jakarta.
 With taxes generating from gambling being used to build the city and build the Jakarta Islamic Centre.
 Ali's governorship also saw the revival of Betawi culture in Jakarta, with the increased popularity of Ondel-ondel performances and the Betawi mask dance.